-Nepal bans solo climbers from Mount Everest under new rules – BBC News
+Nepal bans solo climbers from Everest – Citizen

 Nepal bans solo climbers from Everest

+Nepal has banned solo climbers from scaling its mountains, including Mount Everest, in a bid to reduce accidents, an official said Saturday.
+The cabinet late Thursday endorsed a revision to the Himalayan nation's mountaineering regulations, banning …

+New rule bars double amputee from climbing mountains, allows Sherpas to get certificates

-Everest climbing regulation: Nepal comes up with stringent safety rules
+Mt Everest climbing regulation: Govt comes up with stringent safety rules

 Do you have something awesome to share with the world?
 Click here to share